Gitleptune/lantern-theme/src/vivaldi/README.md

 You should also install Fira Code (https://github.com/tonsky/FiraCode) or change the ``font-family`` in the css file to another font.

 ## Other

 ### Features

 * Transparency on Quick Menu and Address Bar drop downs
 * Tabs take up almost all the space of the top bar
 * Tabs have a nice animation
 * Removes ugly white favicon filter on current website
 * Hide New tab button, vivaldi button and Trash button

 ### Misc

-Make useful keybinds for hiding and showing different parts of the UI so it feels less cluttered and make single key shortcuts.
+Tip: make useful single key shortcuts for hiding and showing different parts of the UI so it feels less cluttered and make single key shortcuts.

 #### Ones I use

 Quick Commands: Q

 Show Address Bar: P

 Focus Address Bar: K

 New tab: T

 Close tab: C / W

 Previous tab: 1

 Next tab: 2

 Force reload: R

 Back page: B